 You want to receive the money you are entitled to but you have no opportunity to do this personally.
 The perfect solution in such case is a power of attorney for receipt of money.

-A power of attorney for receipt of money shall include what money exactly your attorney is entitled to receive (pension, scholarship, money from a current account in a bank, money under contractual obligations, etc.) and at what institutions, organizations, enterprises, from third persons.
+A power of attorney for receipt of money shall include what money exactly your attorney is entitled to receive (pension, scholarship, money from a current account in the bank, money under contractual obligations, etc.) and at what institutions, organizations, enterprises, from third persons.

-A power of attorney includes information on an attorney (full name and registered place of residence; his/her passport details of an attorney and registration number of the taxpayer identification card (formerly called individual taxpayer number) may be additionally indicated).
+A power of attorney includes information on an attorney (full name and registered place of residence; his/her passport details and registration number of the taxpayer identification card (formerly called individual taxpayer number) may be additionally indicated).
 Therefore, to notarise a power of attorney, you need to provide a notary with the information stated above.

-It is important to define the scope of powers that you are going to transfer to your attorney under a power of attorney for receipt of money. .
+It is important to define the scope of powers that you are going to transfer to your attorney under a power of attorney for receipt of money.